hackoregon/civic/packages/component-library/stories/ScreenGridMap.notes.md

 ## Custom

-The Custom story shows all the possible properties that can be passed to the ScatterPlot Map Component for customization.
+The Custom story shows all the possible properties that can be passed to the ScreenGrid Map Component for customization.

 - `data` : expects an array of objects.
 - `getPosition` : expects a function that returns the coordinates of each object in data array.